A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic: Conclusion

 \section{Conclusion}

-In a world-wide network where large and rapid drops in capacity are likely to happen, it is impossible for end-to-end congestion control to avoid large spikes in latency.
-We have shown how the magnitude of the latency spikes is determined by the signaling delay of congestion notifications and the scale and speed of the capacity variations.
-A solution to this problem has to reliably achieve low latency end-to-end communication over the internet, including the ability to avoid latency spikes by reacting quickly enough to capacity variations.
-Research on improving latency and packet loss in the Internet must take this fundamental limitation of end-to-end congestion control into account.
-Our results are especially relevant for work on congestion control for wireless links, including WiFi and 5G, because of the large and frequent capacity variations in wireless communications.
+In a worldwide network where large and rapid drops in capacity are likely to happen, capacity-seeking end-to-end congestion control cannot avoid spikes in latency or packet loss.
+We have shown how a lower bound on the latency spikes is determined by the signaling delay of congestion notifications and the scale of the capacity variations.
+The simplicity of our assumptions makes the analysis very generally applicable.
+The results are valid for all capacity-seeking end-to-end congestion control methods, including all versions of TCP, QUIC, and adaptive bit-rate algorithms for voice and video.
+Research on improving latency and packet loss in the Internet must account for this limitation of capacity-seeking end-to-end congestion control.
+Our results highlight the need for mitigation methods such as fair queuing.
+Because of the large and frequent capacity variations in wireless communication, our analysis is especially relevant for wireless technologies, including WiFi and 5G.
+Future work will evaluate more TCP versions in the testbed, measure how CoDel and PIE trade latency for packet loss, and analyze the trade-offs of end-to-end congestion control when link capacity varies in more complicated ways.